Crohn ZoneCrohn Zone

 How Pregnancy Impacts Crohn’s Disease

 Pregnancy often affects Crohn’s disease in unpredictable ways.
 For some women, pregnancy can lead to remission, particularly in the second and third trimesters, due to hormonal changes that reduce immune system activity.
+For a complete look at the prenatal period itself, see our comprehensive pregnancy management guide for Crohn's disease.
 However, others may experience a worsening of symptoms during pregnancy.

 During Pregnancy: